JetBrains/Qodana/topics/cloud-account-types.md

 [//]: # (title: Types of account)

-You can create Qodana Cloud account based on your needs as per this table:
+You can create a Qodana Cloud account based on your needs as per this table:

 <table>
     <tr><td>Type of account</td>